-SEFI_COLLISION_PROBABILITY: The space environment fragmentation impact adjusted collision probability.
-The adjustment consists of reducing the collision probability by an order of magnitude if the collision is assessed as not having a major impact on the local space environment.
+For example, the SEB factor generated by one such SEB model represents a reduction in the estimated collision probability by an order of magnitude if the collision is assessed as not having a major impact on the local space environment.
 This assessment is detailed in reference [H18] and is performed as follows:

-- 1) Compute collision probability; - 2) Determine the orbital regime; - 3) If LEO, then determine (using the simple NASA Std Breakup Model) if this collision is anticipated to generate more than 200 fragments; - 4) If this collision is assessed as an event which will not produce more than 200 fragments, then downgrade the collision probability value by one order of magnitude (otherwise, use the collision probability value "as is").
+- a) Compute collision probability; - b) Determine the orbital regime; - c) If Low Earth Orbit (LEO), then determine (using the simple NASA Standard Breakup Model) if this collision is anticipated to generate more than 200 fragments of greater than 10 cm; - d) If this collision is assessed as an event which will not produce more than 200 fragments of greater then 10 cm, then downgrade the collision probability value by one order of magnitude (otherwise, use the collision probability value "as is").
+In this instance SEB_FACTOR = 0.1.